Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RtaiQPBJVqQ.md

 ### Transcript

-> see why can't we access the inventory when in a vehicle, i don't know maybe because of some ux the reason
+> see why can't we access the inventory when in a vehicle, I don't know maybe because of some ux the reason